CSMancapa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-A shell script that creates a file
+writ the results of a command into a file